 While in Day of the Dead we discovered that particular zombies could be trained, here we basically see really sentient zombies in executive positions, leading the attack on the city of Pittsburgh.
-Dennis Hopper is the nefarious ruler of the neighborhood, relaxing in the “Fiddler’s Green” skyscraper while the base resides in the squalor of the streets.
 In Romero, there is always a certain degree of social criticism, and here it definitely has to do with wealth and social class.
 The film is excellent and includes Romero’s taunts, although it is not on the same level as his first 3 films.

 Ah!
 Zombie!
 (2007)

 Ah!
 Zombie!
 (2007) is a French horror comedy film directed by Jean-Baptiste Andrea and Frédéric Forestier, and starring Manu Payet, Fred Testot, and Kad Merad.
 The film follows a group of friends who go on a camping trip, only to find themselves stranded in a forest infested with zombies.